-There are A LOT of ways you can start outsourcing these jobs to outside contractors and companies on a per-job basis (without hiring any employees or making any long-term commitments).
+There are A LOT of ways to outsource these jobs to outside contractors and companies on a per-job basis (without hiring employees or making any long-term commitments).

-What I like to do is work with a couple of different “freelance outlets”.
-Both of these online platforms offer me access to some MASSIVE networks of freelancers all over the world, and because the bulk of these works are not based in the U.S. – it’s surprisingly inexpensive to hire legitimate experts and specialists for all kinds of practical applications.
+What I like to do is work with a couple of different “freelance outlets.”
+These online platforms offer access to some MASSIVE networks of freelancers worldwide.
+Because the bulk of these works is not based in the U.S., hiring legitimate experts and specialists for all kinds of tasks is surprisingly inexpensive.

 The two websites I use are called Fiverr and Upwork.
 Let's review what each one has to offer…

-I’ve been using Fiverr (aff link) for a couple of years now and while it’s not always the perfect fit for every job, I’ve found some pretty good help there, and usually at a shockingly low price.
+I've been using Fiverr for a couple of years now, and while it's not always the perfect fit for every job, I've found some pretty good help there, usually at a shockingly low price.

-I’ve heard some of my fellow entrepreneurs refer to Fiverr as “the Walmart of freelance marketplaces”… and based on my experience with it, I would have to agree.
+Some of my fellow entrepreneurs refer to Fiverr as “the Walmart of freelance marketplaces.”
+Based on my experience with it, I would agree.

-Fiverr’s primary selling point is that it’s very inexpensive (even cheaper than most overseas freelancers already are).
-This can be great in a lot of situations, but there are some scenarios where you don’t necessarily want to prioritize cheap at the expense of quality.
+Fiverr's primary selling point is that it is inexpensive (even cheaper than most overseas freelancers already are).
+This can be great in many situations, but there are some scenarios where you don't necessarily want to prioritize cheap at the expense of quality.

 The funny thing about Fiverr is, while some of the freelancers on this site don't always provide a “Top Shelf” product or service, there are some on this site who do an INCREDIBLE job – worth far more than the price you'll pay (as I explain in the video above).

-While I’ve had the occasional “dud” experience with Fiverr (contractors who basically couldn’t do what I needed), over time I’ve found that there are A LOT of hidden gems in this marketplace… and the only way to find them is to start hiring people there.
-Once you find a contractor who proves themselves to be a competent, capable service provider for your business… you can keep going back to them again and again as needed.
+While I've had the occasional “dud” experience with Fiverr (contractors who basically couldn't do what I needed), over time, I've found that there are A LOT of hidden gems in this marketplace, and the only way to find them is to start hiring people there.
+Once you find a contractor who proves to be a competent, capable service provider for your business, you can keep returning to them repeatedly as needed.
 How great is that?!

-When I first started using Upwork back in 2004, it was known as “Elance”.
-In all the years I’ve been hiring freelancers on this site for the various projects I’ve needed help with, I’ve almost never been disappointed by the help I’ve found here.
+In all the years I've been hiring freelancers on Upwork for the various projects I've needed help with, I've rarely been disappointed by the help I've found here.

-There is some amazing talent available here – if you’re not using this site for some of the tasks you’re stuck on (or just shouldn’t be doing), I’d strongly encourage you to check it out.
+Some amazing talent is available here.
+If you're not using this site for some of the tasks you're stuck on (or shouldn't be doing), I'd strongly encourage you to check it out.

 When to Look for Help

-When you’re trying to live the entrepreneurial life with balance – it’s important to know when it’s worth your while to handle projects yourself vs. when it makes more sense to hire someone else to do them for you.
+When you're trying to live the entrepreneurial life with balance – it's important to know when it's worth your while to handle projects and when it makes more sense to hire someone else.

-I’ll be the first to admit, it’s not always an easy decision (especially when you don’t have a ton of money to work with).
-It also depends on how frequently the job (i.e. – whatever you’re stuck on) needs to be done AND how much precision and attention-to-detail is needed (and whether you trust someone else to handle this task).
+I'll be the first to admit it's not always an easy decision (especially when you don't have much money to work with).
+It also depends on how frequently the job (i.e., whatever you're stuck on) needs to be done AND how much precision and attention to detail are needed (and whether you trust someone else to handle this task).

-If this is something you could do pretty quickly on your own… then you might want to figure out the solution on your own.
-However, if the job will take you hours to complete and you only need to do it once in a blue moon (or once EVER), and the cost of hiring a pro isn’t a huge barrier… then it probably makes more sense to outsource the heck out of the job.
-That’s what I do, and it saves me untold amounts of time and ultimately, helps me make more money.
+If you could do this quickly on your own, you might want to figure out the solution yourself.
+However, if the job will take you hours to complete and you only need to do it once in a blue moon (or once EVER), and the cost of hiring a pro isn't a huge barrier… then it probably makes more sense to outsource the heck out of the job.
+That's what I do, and it saves me untold amounts of time and ultimately helps me make more money.

 Side Benefits of Hiring Freelancers

-A friend of mine runs a “content creation” business – and he let me in on a little secret about how his business’s works.
+A friend of mine runs a “content creation” business – and he let me in on a little secret about how his business works.

-He employs about 40 people and 100% of his employees are not technically “employees”.
+He employs about 40 people, and 100% of his employees are not technically “employees”.
 He works with dozens of freelancers, most of which he found on Upwork.
-He simply hires a freelancer for a one-time job (with no long-term commitment) and when he likes the work he sees, he continually goes back to these same freelancers again and again.
+He hires a freelancer for a one-time job (with no long-term commitment), and when he likes the work he sees, he repeatedly goes back to these same freelancers.

-He isn’t obligated to continue doing business with them and they can cut ties at any time, but as long as both parties are happy – they continue doing business together (while using Upwork’s platform to handle all the payments, rather than messing around with W-2 forms each year).
+He isn't obligated to continue business with them; they can cut ties anytime.
+Still, as long as both parties are happy – they continue doing business together (using Upwork's platform to handle all the payments, rather than messing around with W-2 forms each year).

 To me, this was a big revelation.
-I was always hesitant to bring on employees or virtual assistants in my business, because I didn’t want to have that “guaranteed expense” each month (especially for tasks that aren’t necessarily needed on a regular basis).
-When I realized I could find precisely the help I needed, when I needed it on a place like Fiverr or Upwork – a BIG lightbulb went off.
+I was always hesitant to bring on employees or virtual assistants in my business because I didn't want to have that “guaranteed expense” each month (especially for tasks that aren't necessarily needed regularly).
+When I realized I could find the help I needed, a BIG lightbulb went off when I needed it on a place like Fiverr or Upwork.

-The beautiful thing about these marketplaces is that they’re both MASSIVE.
-In my experience, Upwork is generally more expensive (and I think they also have a better working platform and pool of talent)… but BOTH of these sites offer access to help that is without question, FAR less expensive than hiring someone in the U.S.
+The beautiful thing about these marketplaces is that they're both MASSIVE.
+In my experience, Upwork is generally more expensive (and I think they also have a better working platform and pool of talent), but BOTH of these sites offer access to help that is FAR less expensive than hiring someone in the U.S.